-It exposes cracks in your “footings” if they are to be found, and all the specialists in their field come, and advise after a lengthy evaluation, of what needs to be done in order to bring your property back to where it once was, prior to the flood.
+It exposes cracks in your “footings” if they are to be found, and all the specialists in their field come and advise that after a lengthy evaluation, what needs to be done in order to bring your property back to where it once was, prior to the flood.

 It’s been an education on a grand scale, because once your footing is cracked they need to underpin the area, to keep your foundation secure moving forward.
 This stirs up a lot of profound analysis for me about life, and what can rock my very foundation.

 I joked earlier this year about the old Sunday School hymn that I grew up singing,

 ” The wise man builds his house upon the rock, the wise man builds his house upon the rock, the wise man builds his house upon the rock, and the rains came tumbling down.
 The rains came down, and the floods came up, the rains came down, and the floods came up, the rains came down, and the floods came up, but the house on the rock stood firm.”

 There is the next stanza which tells of the “foolish man building his house upon the sand, and his house fell flat.”